 By now you are in sensory overload, your cameras full of images and your journey towards the Falkland Islands commences.
 The spectacular seabirds including several albatross and petrel species are your constant companions as they soar above the ship.
 The onboard educational program continues and your experts recap your remarkable journey to date.
 These days provide a good opportunity to catch up on journal entries, sort through your images in the multimedia room and catch some rest after several busy weeks of activity.

-Today you will wake to the sight of landfall in the Falkland Islands.
-Approaching Sea Lion Island, you will first note the very barren and windswept landscape, exposed to the prevailing weather that originates in the Drake Passage.
+Approaching Sea Lion Island, you will first note the very barren and windswept landscape.
 Launch the Zodiacs and go ashore to view the incredible diversity of wildlife found at this location.
-Three species of penguin including gentoo, magellanic, and rockhopper, as well as southern elephant seals and South American sea lions are known to inhabit the area.
-King cormorants and striated caracaras are just some of the bird species you will expect to see.
-As you cruise along the coast of the Falklands, bound for Stanley, you will enjoy a special dinner attended by the ship’s captain.
+Three species of penguin including gentoo, magellanic and rockhopper, as well as southern elephant seals and South American sea lions are known to inhabit the area.
+As we cruise along the coast of the Falklands, bound for Stanley, enjoy a special dinner attended by the ship’s Captain.

 The above itinerary is a guide only, as the exact program depends on weather, ice conditions, and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.